charlesneimog/py4pd/docs/setup.md

     === ":material-apple: macOS"

-        On `MacOS` you can install Python like and ordirary software.
+        On `MacOS` you can install Python as an ordinary software.

         * Go to [Python.org](https://www.python.org/downloads/release/python-3115/),
         * Go to the bottom of the page and download: `macOS 64-bit universal2 installer`.